 With the general Seinfeld-Cage connection in mind, I thought:

 Someone should analyze Seinfeld as a “show about nothing” through the lens of John Cage’s “Silence.”
 Title: “There can never be nothing.”

-As a longtime Seinfeld fan and someone who visited that Cage earlier this year, I never made the connection until sparks by that video.
+As a longtime Seinfeld fan and someone who visited that Cage exhibit earlier this year, I never made the connection until sparked by that video.

 Searching further, I found the connection to be even stronger when I stumbled across Cage’s 1949 “Lectures on Nothing:”

 I have nothing to say and I am saying it

 Let me know if you’ve seen anything about this connection before.
 I’d be very interested to read more or hear your thoughts.